|The "Invincibles" winning the Premiership in 2004|

 Ian Wright was a legendary striker with Arsenal.
 Before joining Arsenal, he was a hero with Crystal Palace.
 At the time of writing, he was their highest goal scorer since the War.
 In 1991, he joined Arsenal.
 He spent 7 seasons with them, winning all three domestic trophies and the Cup Winners' Cup in 1994.
 Despite being a top scorer in the domestic league(he scored over 20 goals every season from 1991 to 1998), he only played 33 times for England and was never selected for any of the major tournaments.

--- Jennings and Seaman were the two best keepers ever.
-Lehmann seldom got mentioned in an Arsenal all-time list, but he actually played with the "Invincibles".
-So he received an honorable mention, but Bob Wilson got the third position.
-Jack Kelsey also deserced a spot.
+-- Pat Jennings and David Seaman were the two best keepers ever for Arsenal.
+Jens Lehmann seldom got mentioned in an Arsenal all-time list, but he actually played with the "Invincibles".
+So he received an honorable mention.
+Bob Wilson got the third spot.
+Jack Kelsey also deserved a spot.

 -- The centerback positions are difficult to choose.
-In my opinion, Adams and Campbell were a lock on the team.
+In my opinion, Tony Adams and Sol Campbell were a lock on the team.
 McLintock were a close third best back.
-I have decided between O'Leary and Keown.
+I have decided between David O'Leary and Martin Keown.
 O'Leary is the appearance record holder.
 He got the edge.
-Bound made the honorable mention.
+Steve Bound made the honorable mention.

--- Hapgood and Cole suposed to be undisputed, but Cole went to Chelsea.
-I did study Sansom and Winterburn, but I decided to keep Cole.
+-- Eddie Hapgood and Ashley Cole supposed to be undisputed on the leftback, but Cole deflected to rival Chelsea under a controversial situation.
+So I did study Kenny Sansom and Nigel Winterburn, but I decided to keep Cole.

--- Cesc missed the boat because of Alex James, Dennis Bergkamp and Liam Brady.
+-- Cesc Fabregas missed the boat because of Alex James, Dennis Bergkamp and Liam Brady.

 -- Arsenal had some great wingers.
-Bastian is a lock on one of the spots.
-I have to choose two out of this group: Pires, Merson, Armstrong, Ljungberg and Overmars.
-Armstrong had appeared in over 500 matches for Arensal.
-In the end, I took Pires and Ljungberg.
+Cliff Bastian is a lock on one of the winger spots.
+I have to choose two out of this group: Robert Pires, Paul Merson, George Armstrong, Fredrick Ljungberg and Marc Overmars.
+Armstrong had appeared in over 500 matches for Arensal, but in the end, I took Pires and Ljungberg.
+They were often listed among the top 20 ever players for Arsenal.

 -- Alan Smith scored two of Arsenal's most important goals in history.

 -- Robin Van Persie had many strikers ahead of him.
 Besides, his deflection to Manchester United put him down the order.
-I do consider loyalty as a part of the team.
-He, however, is listed on the Honorable Mention.
+I do consider loyalty as a part of the criteria, but I used different standard for different players and teams.
+For example, Luis Figo could not get into my Barcelona All-Time team, but I accepted other players if I saw a need for the position.
+Van Persie is listed on the Honorable Mention.
 Charlie George got ahead of him, largely based upon nostalgia.

 -- Michael Thomas scored the winning goal in 1989 that helped the club to win the league title.
 He is listed on the Honorable Mention.

 -- Alexis Sanchez is one of the most underrated players of his generation.
 At the time of writing, he played three seasons here, but won two FA Cups.
 He is now on the Honorable Mention.
 Previously, I considered re-examining his case after his retirement from playing.
-I did not punish Alexis for his transfer to Manchester United.
-Ashley Cole is on my all-time for Chelsea.
-I tried not to look into controversial transfers.
 After his departure to Manchester United, he would not have any more chance to build his career at Arsenal.